Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Pastel-colored stone houses, including a pink hotel with a sign for Roman Camp Hotel Restaurant Bistro Café, along a gently curving road in Callander.

 A hardware store called “Screw It” made me laugh out loud.
-We passed a fudge shop with a window display that hadn’t been updated since maybe the 1980s—gnomes, Union Jack bunting, cartoon candy characters—weirdly endearing.
+We passed a fudge shop with a window display that hadn’t been updated since maybe the 1980s—gnomes, Union Jack bunting, cartoon candy characters.
+Weirdly endearing.

 We didn’t do much that night—just wandered a bit, took in the town, and got ready to start walking.